Variable degeneracy on toroidal graphs: Results on planar graphs

-We recall our main result on certain planar graphs. \MRTHREE* \begin{proof} Suppose that $G$ is a counterexample to \autoref{MRTHREE} with minimum number of vertices.
+We recall our main result on certain planar graphs. \MRTHREE* \begin{proof} Suppose that $G$ is a counterexample to \cref{MRTHREE} with the minimum number of vertices.
 It is observed that $G$ is connected and $(H, f)$ is a minimal non-strictly $f$-degenerate pair.
-By \autoref{MLTHREE} and \autoref{L}\ref{M1}, $G$ must contain a $5$-cap-subgraph $F_{5}$.
+By \cref{MLTHREE,L}\ref{M1}, $G$ must contain a $5$-cap-subgraph $F_{5}$.
 Note that Moreover, $G[V(F_{5})]$ is $2$-connected and it is neither a cycle nor a complete graph.
-On the other hand, there exists a vertex $v \in V(F_{5})$ such that $\deg_{G[V(F_{5})]}(v) \geq 3 > \max_{q} f(v, q)$, which contradicts \autoref{L}\ref{M2}. \end{proof}
+On the other hand, there exists a vertex $v \in V(F_{5})$ such that $\deg_{G[V(F_{5})]}(v) \geq 3 > \max_{q} f(v, q)$, which contradicts \cref{L}\ref{M2}. \end{proof}

-\begin{remark} Each of the graph in \autoref{E} contains a $3$-cycle, a $4$-cycle and a $5$-cycle, and these three short cycles are mutually adjacent.
-Thus, \begin{enumerate}[label = (\roman*)] \item if $G$ is a planar graph without $3$-cycles adjacent to $4$-cycles, then it is DP-$4$-colorable and its list vertex arboricity is at most two; \item if $G$ is a planar graph without $3$-cycles adjacent to $5$-cycles, then it is DP-$4$-colorable and its list vertex arboricity is at most two; \item if $G$ is a planar graph without $4$-cycles adjacent to $5$-cycles, then it is DP-$4$-colorable and its list vertex arboricity is at most two. \end{enumerate} \end{remark} \begin{remark} \autoref{MLTHREE} cannot be extended to toroidal graphs; once again, the Cartesian product of an $m$-cycle and an $n$-cycle is a counterexample.
-Thus, it is interesting to extend \autoref{MRTHREE} to toroidal graphs. \end{remark}
+\begin{remark} All the graphs in \cref{E} contain a $3$-cycle, a $4$-cycle and a $5$-cycle, all three of which are mutually adjacent.
+Therefore, \begin{enumerate}[label = (\roman*)] \item if $G$ is a planar graph without $3$-cycles adjacent to $4$-cycles, then it is DP-$4$-colorable and its list vertex arboricity is at most $2$; \item if $G$ is a planar graph without $3$-cycles adjacent to $5$-cycles, then it is DP-$4$-colorable and its list vertex arboricity is at most $2$; \item if $G$ is a planar graph without $4$-cycles adjacent to $5$-cycles, then it is DP-$4$-colorable and its list vertex arboricity is at most $2$. \end{enumerate} \end{remark} \begin{remark} \cref{MLTHREE} cannot be extended to toroidal graphs; once more, the Cartesian product of an $m$-cycle and an $n$-cycle is a counterexample.
+Hence, it is interesting to extend \cref{MRTHREE} to toroidal graphs. \end{remark}

-Kim and Ozeki \cite{MR3802151} pointed out that DP-coloring is also a generalization of signed (list) coloring of a signed graph $(G, \sigma)$, thus \autoref{MRTHREE} implies the following result, which partly extends that in \cite[Theorem 3.5]{MR3425977}.
-For details on signed (list) coloring of signed graph, we refer the reader to \cite{MR3612419, MR3425977, MR3484719, MR3477382}.
+Kim and Ozeki \cite{MR3802151} pointed out that DP-coloring is also a generalization of signed (list) coloring for a signed graph $(G, \sigma)$, thus \cref{MRTHREE} implies the following conclusion, which partially extends \cite[Theorem 3.5]{MR3425977}.
+For comprehensive details on signed (list) coloring of signed graph, we refer the reader to \cite{MR3612419, MR3425977, MR3484719, MR3477382}.

-\begin{theorem} If $(G, \sigma)$ be a signed planar graph and $G$ has no subgraphs isomorphic to the configurations in \autoref{E}, then $(G, \sigma)$ is signed $4$-choosable. \end{theorem}
+\begin{theorem} If $(G, \sigma)$ be a signed planar graph and $G$ has no subgraphs isomorphic to the configurations shown in \cref{E}, then $(G, \sigma)$ is signed $4$-choosable. \end{theorem}

-0mm {\bf Acknowledgments.} This work was supported by the National Natural Science Foundation of China (xxxxxxxx) and partially supported by the Fundamental Research Funds for Universities in Henan (YQPY20140051).
+0mm \textbf{Acknowledgments.} The authors greatly appreciate the time and effort expended by the four reviewers in carefully examining our manuscript and providing valuable feedback.